roots/docs/trellis/debugging-php.md

 publish_to_discourse:
   - "0"
 ---
-There are many ways to go about debugging a PHP application, and one of the more effective ways is using a debugger.
-One of the tools in the PHP community to go about doing this is [Xdebug](https://en.wikipedia.org/wiki/Xdebug).
-Xdebug is a tool that allows you to see _into_ the state of your application.
+There are many ways to go about debugging a PHP application, and one of the most effective ways is using a debugger.
+One of the most powerful tools in the PHP community to go about doing this is [Xdebug](https://en.wikipedia.org/wiki/Xdebug).

 ### What is Xdebug?